PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 "And helped uncle Reytarn," Meilin put forward.

 Tiv took a few moments to look between his friends, and hurriedly gestured for them all to be closer, so that they could communicate in whispers.
-As they all gathered around, Tiv said, "I know...
-I know...
-Elves do everything and they look like they friendsss."
+As they all gathered around, Tiv said, "Elves do everything and they look like they friendsss.
+But they also take away fire.
+They take away Tiv weapons."
 His beady lizard eye flicking from Marcus to Meilin.
 "I know you trust.
 But the only people Tiv trust is people who can hear him right now.
 You.
-We kobolds small, we trust very little.
+We kobolds small.
 Everything eat us.
 Dinosaur eat us, dragon eat us, goblin eat us, human eat us."

 "What have the elves done, though, to make you suspect them?"
 Britt probed.

-Tiv nodded slowly, giving Gimble one final THWACK behind the head, before the mechanical hound started bleeping, grinding and coming back to life.
+Tiv grumbled softly, giving Gimble one final THWACK behind the head, before the mechanical hound started bleeping, grinding and coming back to life.
 "The follow us, they tesst us, they look us funny on street.
 I see half of the elvess hatess us, the other half don't want anything to do with uss.
-We're lucky lucky that the council didn't sentence us to death immediately after Clara talking to them."
+We're lucky that the council didn't sentence us to death immediately after Clara talking to them."

 Clara shuffled and gulped, but Brittney spoke before her, "Well that's because our little Clara has a way with words.
 She did amazing tonight!"